Robbery (1967 film): Production

-Michael Deeley bought the rights to Peta Fordham's book based on the 'Great Train Robbery' of 1963.
+Michael Deeley bought the rights to Peta Fordham's book based on the Great Train Robbery of 1963.
 He and director Peter Yates offered the project to Woodfall Film Productions, where Deeley worked, but the company did not want to make it.
 Deeley and Yates then approached Stanley Baker to star in the film.
 Baker had a good relationship with Joseph E. Levine, whose Embassy Pictures agreed to fund the movie.
 Finance also came from the NFFC.

 To avoid legal problems, it was decided to write a script in which the details in the 25-minute robbery sequence were taken entirely from court evidence, but the remainder of the film would be fictitious speculation.
 "We had to make sure there was no risk of accidental identification with anyone", said Baker.
 "The characters involved in the film are in no way based on the characters who took part in the great train robbery".

+Stanley Baker hired Edward Boyd to write the script after being impressed by a radio play of Boyd's.
+Baker attributed the fact they could make the film at all to the co operation of John Treveleyan, the censor.

-Vanessa Redgrave was approached to play Stanley Baker's wife but turned down the role.
-Joseph Levine requested for the story to be changed to include an American mastermind behind the robbery to ensure that the movie would appeal to American audiences.
+Vanessa Redgrave was approached to play Kate Clifton but turned down the role.
+Joseph Levine asked for the story to be changed to include an American mastermind behind the robbery to ensure that the movie would appeal to US audiences.
 Three days of scenes were shot featuring Jason Robards in his role on Long Island and using Levine's own yacht.
 However, after this was done it was decided not to use the footage.

-George Raft was to have played a role in the film but was unable to do so after he was refused entry into London.
+George Raft was to have played a role in the film but was unable to do so after he was refused entry into the UK.

+A reported £20,000 was spent on legal fees to ensure the script was written in a way to not attract lawsuits.

+Shooting

 The movie was shot entirely on location in early 1967 and contains much period footage of central London, including shots of Marble Arch, Trafalgar Square, Little Venice and Kensal Green.
 Shots of the gang meeting up prior to the robbery were filmed at Leyton Orient Football Club during a match with Swindon Town.
 The gang's airfield hideout was filmed at RAF Graveley.
-Filming occurred even at New York Harbor and Arbour Hill Prison in Dublin.
-The robbery itself was shot to the east of Theddingworth.
+Filming occurred at New York Harbor and Arbour Hill Prison in Dublin.
+The robbery itself was shot to the east of Theddingworth in Leicestershire.

 Reception

 Box office

-According to Michael Deeley the film did "good business" on release.
+According to producer Michael Deeley the film did "good business" on release.
 It was not a big hit in the US; Peter Yates called it "very poorly exploited".